Fall Colour Apple Stamping – a great way for preschoolers to explore fall colours with a classic apple stamping activity.

 Today, I thought it would be fun to combine both by making fall coloured prints with apples.

-The process was fun and easy for the toddlers and preschoolers, and the results were beautiful.
-It was also a great way to use up a couple of apple that were past their best in our fruit basket.
+My toddlers and preschoolers LOVE stamping with apples, so they really enjoyed this process.
+The results were beautiful, and it was a great way to use up a couple of apples that were past their best in our fruit basket.

 I started by cutting some apples both top to bottom, and side to side.
 The hooligans love when I cut an apple cross-wise to reveal the star pattern that the seeds make.

 We talked about fall colours and the kids helped me decide which colours of paint we should used for our our project.
 They decided on orange, red, yellow and brown, so I poured those colours into some styrofoam produce trays.

 - styrofoam trays

 - white cardboard

 Then we took everything outside, and I laid out some brown paper bags that I’d cut open, and some white cardboard.